tejal-ai/FOP_LAB_ASSIGNMENTS/README.md

 # FOP Lab Assignments

-This repository contains all the assignments completed for the Fundamentals of Programming (FOP) lab.
+This repository contains all the assignments completed for the Foundation of Programming (FOP) lab.

 The Assignments folder includes both the Word documents (with questions and explanations) and the corresponding C programs for each assignment.